 Is your strapline better than your business name?

 Many companies use a strapline - a short phrase underneath the logo.
-When they're good, they fill in some gaps or convey something extra about the business, its personality or approach.
+When straplines are good, they fill in some gaps or convey something extra about the business, such as its personality or approach.
 When they're bad, they're just a statement of the obvious or a repetition of the business name.

 But sometimes, they're so good, they reveal something about the company name itself.